Em-AK/makesense_jobs/README.md

     * set a 'from:' email
   * **BM** yes/no? ideas? 'reward based' pay as you want
   * **MKS app redirect** UX/UI feedback
+    * integrate a random challenge from the app -> challenge accepted!
   * **branding**
     * graphic design, improve logo, make something recognizable
   * **features**